testit-tms/api-client-golang/docs/CustomAttributeModel.md

 ### NewCustomAttributeModel

-`func NewCustomAttributeModel(id string, type_ CustomAttributeTypesEnum, isDeleted bool, name string, isEnabled bool, isRequired bool, isGlobal bool, ) *CustomAttributeModel`
+`func NewCustomAttributeModel(id string, options []CustomAttributeOptionModel, type_ CustomAttributeTypesEnum, isDeleted bool, name string, isEnabled bool, isRequired bool, isGlobal bool, ) *CustomAttributeModel`

 NewCustomAttributeModel instantiates a new CustomAttributeModel object This constructor will assign default values to properties that have it defined,